Spotify

-Entertainment • In-house Tidal
+Technology • In-house Spotify

 SoundCloud’s orange cloud icon has become the symbol of independent music and emerging artists.
 The vibrant orange (#FF5500) stands out against Spotify’s green and Apple Music’s red, while the simple cloud form references both audio waveforms and the platform’s name.
 The 2013 logo refinement created a cleaner, more geometric cloud that works at any size, from mobile app icons to artist merchandise.

 SoundCloud launched in 2007 in Berlin, initially targeting audio professionals and podcasters before becoming the go-to platform for independent musicians.
 Early logos featured more literal cloud illustrations before the 2013 redesign introduced the current simplified icon.
-The geometric cloud balances playfulness with professionalism—friendly enough for bedroom producers, sophisticated enough for established artists testing new material.
+The geometric cloud balances playfulness with professionalism, friendly enough for bedroom producers, sophisticated enough for established artists testing new material.
 The wordmark uses a clean sans-serif that doesn’t compete with the distinctive icon, allowing the orange cloud to serve as the primary brand element.

-SoundCloud became the launching pad for entire music genres—cloud rap, lo-fi hip-hop, and future bass gained early traction through the platform’s permissive upload policies.
+SoundCloud became the launching pad for entire music genres; cloud rap, lo-fi hip-hop, and future bass gained early traction through the platform’s permissive upload policies.
 The orange cloud represents creative freedom: no record label approval needed, no gatekeepers between artist and audience.
 “SoundCloud rapper” entered cultural vocabulary, describing independent artists building fanbases through direct upload strategies.
-The platform’s financial struggles contrasted with its cultural influence—beloved by artists and listeners but challenged by monetization, demonstrating how brand loyalty doesn’t automatically translate to sustainable business models.
+The platform’s financial struggles contrasted with its cultural influence; beloved by artists and listeners but challenged by monetization, demonstrating how brand loyalty doesn’t automatically translate to sustainable business models.

 Maintain adequate clear space around the SoundCloud logo to ensure visual integrity and maximum legibility.
 The minimum exclusion zone equals the height of the logo's cap height (represented as "x") on all sides.
 This protective space prevents the logo from appearing cluttered when placed near other graphic elements, text, or page edges.